FoxxMD/context-mod/docs/operatorConfiguration.md

 # Defining Configuration

-CM can be configured using **any or all** of the approaches below. **At each level ALL configuration values are optional** but some are required depending on the mode of operation for the application.
+CM can be configured using **any or all** of the approaches below.
+Note that **at each level ALL configuration values are optional** but the "required configuration" mentioned above must be available when all levels are combined.

 Any values defined at a **lower-listed** level of configuration will override any values from a higher-listed configuration.